Legacy of Taras Shevchenko: South America

 There is a Shevchenko Square in Paris located in the heart of the central Saint-Germain-des-Prés district.

+Other legacies

+Media references

 The British band New Order released a live video on Factory Records titled Taras Shevchenko, recorded in 1981 at the Ukrainian National Home in the East Village of New York City; the initial scenes feature a digitised version of the Shevchenko self-portrait.
 The video artwork was done by graphic designer Peter Saville.
 This was later included on their video New Order 3 16.